badoet/ionic-framework/.github/COMPONENT-GUIDE.md

 ### Focused

 The focused state should be enabled for elements with actions when tabbed to via the keyboard.
-This will only work inside of an `ion-app`.
+This will only work inside of an `syg-app`.
 It usually changes the opacity or background of an element.

 > Make sure the component has the correct [component structure](#component-structure) before continuing.